rodm/gradle-teamcity-plugin/README.md

 ### Tasks

-* `packagePlugin` : Builds and packages a TeamCity plugin
+* `packagePlugin` : Builds and packages a TeamCity plugin.
+* `packageAgentPlugin` : Builds and packages the agent side of a TeamCity plugin.
 * `deployPlugin` : Deploys the plugin archive to a local TeamCity server, requires the `dataDir` property to be defined.
 * `undeployPlugin` : Undeploys the plugin archive from a local TeamCity server, requires the `dataDir` property to be defined.
 * `startSever` : Starts the TeamCity Server, requires the `homeDir` and `dataDir` properties to be defined.